Margaret Anna Cusack: Sisters of St. Joseph of Peace

 After she claimed the Virgin had spoken to her, and she seemed to become difficult to deal with, problems arose with the local priest and archbishop.
 Cusack planned to establish a training school for young women intending to emigrate so that they would have some job skills when they reached America.
 The Archbishop of Tuam's feelings on the matter were somewhat ambiguous.
 While he supported a training school for young women, he did not wish to encourage emigration, "There is plenty of room to spare for all our people at home, if things were well managed..."
 Nonetheless, as she pointed out that people would emigrate anyway, he agreed to support the plan.

 Archbishop McEvilly granted permission for her to establish a convent at Knock.
 However, the archbishop wanted her to establish a community of Poor Clares whilst she intended to found an entirely new community called the Sisters of St. Joseph of Peace.
 Cusack believed that the Poor Clare's had been brought to Kenmare instead of the Presentation Sisters for political reasons, a claim biographer Philomena McCarthy disproved and attributed to a disturbed mind.
-Cusack grew impatient with the Archbishop's failure to heed her advise and considered him an obstructionist.
+Cusack grew impatient with the Archbishop's failure to heed her advice and considered him an obstructionist.
 She left Knock in 1883 taking most of the records regarding the apparitions, as well as the funds pledged for the building of a new convent, the latter causing something of an international scandal.
 She left the Kenmare Poor Clares and went to England.

 In 1884, during an audience with Pope Leo XIII to seek his support, Cusack obtained permission for a dispensation to leave the order of the Poor Clares and found a new congregation, the Sisters of St. Joseph of Peace, intended for the establishment and care of homes for friendless girls, where domestic service would be taught and moral habits inculcated.

 She opened the first house of the new order in Nottingham, England and in 1885, a similar house in Jersey City, New Jersey, the first foundation of the Sisters of St Joseph of Peace in the United States.
 She opened a hostel for Irish immigrant girls in Englewood Cliffs, New Jersey.
 The earnings of her most notable writings – Lives of Irish Saints and Illustrated History of Ireland supported her convent.
 As of 2014 the congregation she founded had communities in Great Britain, Canada, Haiti, Ireland and the USA.